 First, even a successful completion of the First Offender Program is not expungeable from your record.
 Absent a pardon, your records will continue to show that you were charged with domestic assault.
 Second, when you are involved in a domestic assault investigation, you are probably involved in a challenging relationship.
 All it takes to derail your First Offender Program is for someone to contact the court and complain that you did something that violates the terms of your “good behavior.”
 Contact our firm to learn more about your options and the hazards you might face.

-Contact Us in Newport News or Norfolk Today
+Contact Us in Newport News Today

 A domestic violence conviction has wide-ranging consequences.
 Without a strong defense you could lose your rights to stay in your own home and see your children.
 You could lose the right to own a firearm.
 You could lose your job.
 This is in addition to criminal consequences such as significant prison sentences.